BrettMoxham/100-Days-of-Code/README.md

 Day 6: Worked on building out a [custom theme](https://github.com/BrettMoxham/100-Days-of-Code/blob/master/07%2013%202020%20-%20Custom%20Theme.Rmd) for my plots moving forward.
 Going to look at building out a personal library so i have quick access to it.

 Day 7: Learned about developing a personal library.
 Put my custom theme in so I can use it going forward.
 Followed the tutorial from [Fong Chun Chan](https://tinyheero.github.io/jekyll/update/2015/07/26/making-your-first-R-package.html).
 Good first week!
 Ready for the next challenge.

+Day 8: (07 17 2020) Wasn't able to work the last 2 days.
+Ready to build out a new streak.
+Working on building out a data viz based on the Roman Emperor data set from Tidy Tuesday.